ChickenTheSlayer/ChickenTheSlayer/README.md

 </div>

 ### 👋 Hi there, welcome to my GitHub portfolio 👋
-My name is Weichen Chai and I am a student in the bachelor program of information and communication technology at KTH Royal Institute of Technology
+My name is Weichen Chai and I am a student in the Masters program of Artificial intelligence at Nanyang Technological University

 Check out my experience and education from my LinkedIn: